Dinosaucers

-Dinosaucers is a 1987 animated television series co-produced in the United States and Canada, produced by DIC Animation City and distributed in syndication in the US by Coca-Cola Telecommunications.
+Dinosaucers is a 1987 animated television series co-produced in the United States and Canada; developed and produced by DIC Animation City in association with Lightyear Entertainment and Coca-Cola Telecommunications.
 The show was created by producer Michael E. Uslan, who considered it a "harebrained idea".
-A total of 65 episodes were made for the show's first-run syndication, but it only lasted one season.
+Despite only running for one season, it did run for a total of 65 episodes as ordered to be a 13-week-long series, when it aired on first-run syndication.